bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/index.md

 - [`bodo.pandas.BodoSeries.dt.total_seconds`][bodoseriesdttotal_seconds]

 !!! note
-    Bodo currently only supports `'NaT'` for the ambiguous parameter in `tz_localize`. `'raise'`, `'infer'`, or boolean arrays are not supported and will trigger a fallback to Pandas.
-Similarly, for the nonexistent parameter, `'raise'` is not supported and will trigger a fallback.
-	Due to these limitations, the default behavior in Bodo is `ambiguous='NaT'` and `nonexistent='NaT'`.
+    Bodo currently only supports "NaT" for the ambiguous parameter in `tz_localize`. "raise", "infer", or boolean arrays are not supported and will trigger a fallback to Pandas.
+Similarly, for the nonexistent parameter, "raise" is not supported and will trigger a fallback.
+Due to these limitations, the default behavior in Bodo is `ambiguous="NaT"` and `nonexistent="NaT"`.

 - [`bodo.pandas.BodoSeries.dt.tz_localize`][bodoseriesdttz_localize]